 The voters passed the Proposition 47 referendum in 2014.
 Some call it the Safe Neighborhoods and Schools Act, and its main idea was to re-qualify some non-violent criminal acts.
 From then, crimes that don’t involve violence aren’t a felony but a misdemeanor[19].

-Since possession of a controlled drug is a non-violent crime, the new Health and Safety Code considers it a misdemeanor.
+Since possession of a controlled substance is a non-violent crime, the Health and Safety Code considers it a misdemeanor.
 That means you can’t get more than a year in county jail.
 However, the misdemeanor benefits don’t apply if you had prior offenses similar to your latest one.
-Even if you are registered as a sex offender, you could end up with felony charges instead of a misdemeanor.
+If you are registered as a sex offender, you could end up with felony charges instead of a misdemeanor.
 It helps to have an experienced criminal defense lawyer in your corner if that happens.
 Don’t hesitate to contact our office and schedule an appointment to discuss your case.

 How to Get Drug Possession Charges Dropped?